microsoft/azure-maven-plugins/docs/web-app-samples.md

 <a name="web-app-for-containers-private-docker"></a>
 ## Web App for Containers with private DockerHub container image
 The following configuration is applicable for below scenario:
-- Referencing `<serverId>` in Maven's `settings.xml` to authenticate with Azure
+- Reference `<serverId>` in Maven's `settings.xml` to authenticate with Azure
 - Web App for Containers
-- Using private DockerHub image `your-docker-account/your-private-image:latest` as runtime stack
+- Use private DockerHub image `your-docker-account/your-private-image:latest` as runtime stack
 - Add Application Settings to your Web App

    ```xml